adaanene/MERN/project_3.md

     ![error_fix](./images/string_error_fix.png)

-    But if you get errors, you will se the message **Database connnected successfully** in you terminal
+    But if you get errors, you will se the message **Database connected successfully** in you terminal

 ### Testing Backend Code without Frontend using RESTful API